mdyzma/aws-quick-start-HOWTO/markdown/aws-root-account.md

 # AWS First Steps
 AWS root account has the power to control everything in the account i.e. disable other users, groups and roles.
-Even deleting account itself.
+Even deleting the account itself.

 Therefore it is essential to implement proper practices from the start to prevent root account compromise.

 ---
-## Root acount good practices
+## Root account good practices

 1. Always create administrator account

-2. Your root account should **NEVER** be used once administrator account is created
+2. Your root account should **NEVER** * be used once administrator account is created
-3. Secure you root accounts with strong password (32 to 64 characters).
-You want it to be brute-force attack resiliant and you do not want anyone to be able to memorize it.
+3. Secure your root accounts with strong passwords (32 to 64 characters).
+You want it to be brute-force attack resilient and you do not want anyone to be able to memorize it.
 4. Always enable Multiple Factor Authentication (physical or software).
-Best practise is to have physical MFA device.
+Best practise is to have a physical MFA device.
 If it is too complex software based can be chosen.
 5. Final advice to secure root accounts is: never create access keys to the root account to prevent logging-in programmatically.
 ---

-There are several tasks, that recquire root account credentials.
+*There are several tasks that require root account credentials.
 You can find complete list [here](https://docs.aws.amazon.com/general/latest/gr/root-vs-iam.html#aws_tasks-that-require-root).
 But at this point they are not important.

 ## Creating new AWS account